RolandWarburton/knowledge/tech/QEMU-Windows-10-Configuration-Notes.md

 Your share drive should appear under "restricted drives and folders".

+Ensure you have RDP enabled on the windows machine for this to work.

 ## Accessing The Shared Drive

 Since our drive is not "real" it can be hard to target files in it,